neilshapiro/MatchSafeScholar/_sales/match-safe-vesta-figural-cartoon-character.md

   - https://res.cloudinary.com/matchsafescholar/image/upload/v1746456762/ally1.1.jpg
   - https://res.cloudinary.com/matchsafescholar/image/upload/v1746456758/Ally_striker.jpg
 ---
+Condition: Very good, some loss of nickel plating

 The striker is at the base of Ally Sloper’s chin.
 Ally Sloper was created by C.H.
 Ross in 1867.
 This safe is from a registered design of 1888 by F. Tomkinson.
 Made in the UK.